-In order for Baker College to efficiently and effectively communicate important information to all students, we ask that you review your contact information, which is located in the Student Online Links to Academic Records (SOLAR) system.
+In order for Baker College to efficiently and effectively communicate important information to all students, we ask that you review your contact information, which is located in MyBaker under Personal Info.
 It is important that we have the most up-to-date, accurate contact information for our records.
-Please review and edit your information (if necessary) by accessing the SOLAR system: Log in with your Baker username and password, and choose CONTACT INFORMATION > EDIT Items, if you need to change your contact information.
+Please review and edit your information (if necessary) by accessing MyBaker: Loginwithyour Bakerusername and password, and choose Personal Info > Biographical Info > Edit, if you need to change your contact information.
 All email correspondence shall be sent to the e-mail address issued by Baker College (the address ending in "@ baker.edu").